cepdnaclk/e20-co326-hvac-blower-digital-twin-predictive-maintenance-group-20/README.md

 ## Notes & troubleshooting

 - The saved model was trained and serialized with scikit-learn 1.5.0.
 We pin `scikit-learn==1.5.0` in `python/requirements.txt` to avoid unpickle compatibility warnings.
+- The current anomaly detection model is trained on synthetic fan current data generated in `python/generate_data.py`, not on real measured blower current from the physical system.
+- Because this is synthetic training data, the model should be treated as a prototype/demo model.
+If the simulated current pattern does not match the real fan behavior closely, predictions can be inaccurate and may produce false positives or false negatives.
+- For reliable deployment, the model should be retrained and validated using real fan current data collected from the actual hardware under normal and abnormal operating conditions.
 - If the publisher cannot connect to the MQTT host named `mqtt`, either ensure `docker-compose` is running (service name `mqtt`) or run locally and pass `--broker localhost`.
 - The publisher implements an exponential backoff on connect attempts and graceful shutdown via SIGINT/SIGTERM.